naeohmi/un-lorem/README.md

 The document has been translated in over five hundred languages and has enjoyed special status as the most translated document that has ever existed.

-Our aim with the UN-Lorem filler text project is to provide an alternative to the lorum Ipsum content which many in the type and content industries have used as default placeholder or sample content.
+Our aim with the UN-Lorem filler text project is to provide an alternative to the lorem Ipsum content which many in the type and content industries have used as default placeholder or sample content.
 We propose [and|to] make available the Declaration as a substitute filler content.
 This is especially relevant at this time in history as struggles increase and escalate for many of the fundamental rights provided for within the Declaration.
 We believe it is essential to put these values of the Declaration in front of as many people as possible as a reminder that All human beings are born free and equal in dignity and rights.

 ---
 The Filler Text Refresh project came out of a hackathon experience in November 2020.
 This was the pitch: